What is Hydro-Jetting?

 Hydro-jetting has its many benefits, but it is not an end-all solution.
 It cannot be used to fix broken pipes, and in some cases the process can weaken areas of established lines that have breaks or cracks in the pipe.
 Other methods can cost a substantial amount of investment, so considering the options before you decide on the service is also beneficial to the budget.

-Give Ninja Plumbers a Call Now for a friendly and professional consultation.
+Give Ninja Plumber a Call Now for a friendly and professional consultation.
 We’re happy to help.